superDross/dotfiles/notes/personal/achievements.md

 ## 11th March

 - created pipeline jobs to detect changes in transltion POT file and upload it if found: https://gitlab.yougov.net/G/gryphon/-/merge_requests/1548

+## 25th March

+- Add endpoint to panoptic to ensure we can get rid of panman RPC